Will-Langhart/st-pete-ai/README.md

 ---

-PulseAI is a testament to FrizAI's commitment to advancing AI technology, making it accessible and transformative for various industries and creative endeavors.
+St Pete AI is committed to advancing AI technology, making it accessible and transformative for various industries and creative endeavors.